zaplitny/timetrackio-i18n/README.md

 # timetrackio-i18n
-Below is very brief explanation of new timetrackio features.
+Below is very brief explanation of new timetrackio features compared with aTimeLogger (UNFINISHED)
 ## Tags
 New field appeared for activity - tags.
 User can set tags from predefined list or enter new.
 ![alt text](https://raw.githubusercontent.com/zaplitny/timetrackio-i18n/master/images/image7.PNG?raw=true "Image with tags")